-Raleigh Hand Center doctors are experts in the diagnosis and treatment of carpal tunnel syndrome as well as many other conditions of the hand and arm.
+Raleigh Hand to Shoulder Center Doctors are experts in the diagnosis and treatment of carpal tunnel syndrome.
+The also treat many other conditions of the hand and arm.
 Carpal tunnel syndrome is the most common nerve problem in the hand.
-It results from increased pressure on the median nerve at the wrist, within the carpal tunnel.
-Symptoms such as hand numbness, tingling, weakness, and pain can result if the nerve is compressed or “pinched.”
+It is caused from increased pressure on the median nerve at the wrist within the carpal tunnel.
+Symptoms such as hand numbness, tingling, weakness, and pain can result if the nerve is pinched.
 Patients often wake up at night with the hand numb and tingling.
 Carpal tunnel symptoms should be evaluated by a doctor, and not ignored.

 The carpal tunnel is a passageway in the wrist through which the median nerve and tendons of the hand travel.
-The carpal tunnel is a narrow, confined space: the floor of the tunnel is made up by the carpal bones of the wrist, and the roof is created by the transverse carpal ligament.
+This tunnel is a narrow and tight space.
+The bottom of the tunnel is made up by the carpal bones of the wrist and the roof is created by the transverse carpal ligament.
 The median nerve is at risk for compression within this tunnel.
 If there is abnormal swelling, altered wrist anatomy, or injury to this area, the function of the median nerve may be affected.